KJR-AU/llm_test_framework/docs/reference.md

 | **GroundTruthAgreement** | Scores the agreement between the ground truth and response. | openai, llama3 |

 ## Feedback Provider
+<a name="feedback-provider"></a>
-A feedback provider is a LLM that is used to evaluate the target RAG application.
+A feedback provider is a LLM used to evaluate the target RAG application.
 For instance, a llama3 provider can be used to evaluate an openai RAG application.

 A provider must be specified for each metric used in a test set.
 This can be done by accessing a property of a `Metric` object or by setting a property on a `TestSet` object.
 A `TestSet` will use the `provider` property as a default if no provider has been specified for a `Metric`.